 Both Positive and Negative

 Even though the black swan events have a negative connotation, the idea does not only refer to negative events.
-A black swan whether positive or negative depends on the perception of the individual affected.
+Whether positive or negative, a black swan depends on the perception of the individual affected.
 For instance, a sudden crash in the stock market is negative for most investors except for those with aggressive short positions.

 How to Plan for the Unpredictable?